 You can use a spreadsheet to import membership records for members (new and current) and contacts in the Import Members section of the New Members menu.

-I recommend using Google Sheets rather than Microsoft Excel (or LibreOffice).
+If your data isn’t already in a spreadsheet, I recommend using Google Sheets rather than Microsoft Excel (or LibreOffice).

-If you do use Excel or LibreOffice, save as XLSX and import that.
+If you already use Excel or LibreOffice, save as XLSX and import that.
 This is because of a long-standing problem in Excel which makes it hard to produce a CSV file containing characters from different languages.
 You’d be OK with the occasional French accent, but stray into Polish names, for example, and Excel will likely get this wrong in a CSV.
 Also, beware of Excel’s habit of second-guessing anything that looks vaguely like a date and converting it.

 Also, it is possible to share Google Sheets files directly with Cameo, which is easier for repeated attempts, avoiding manually saving files then uploading them to Cameo.